SNiPER-Framework/SNiPER-Doc/installation.md

 ## General SNiPER

 To build SNiPER, we need several libraries and tools installed:

+* CMT, configuration management tools
 * Python, python-devel
 * Boost, boost.python
-* CMT, configuration management tools
+* Intel TBB, for parallel computing

 ## Experiments-specific SNiPER

+* For JUNO experiment, there is a tool called `junoenv`.
+* For nEXO experiment, there is a tool called `nexoenv`.